Table of contents

-Choose the tree ornaments carefully
+Choose the tree ornaments carefully.

 Cables from tree lights

-Have a festive room
+Have a festive room.

-Finally, while you may be able to resist opening the presents till Christmas morning, your dog may not be so restrained – avoid putting the presents under the tree until you are there to supervise – especially if he’s going to be allowed to look for his own dog-friendly Christmas treat in the pile.
+Finally, while you may be able to resist opening the presents till Christmas morning, your dog may not be so restrained – avoid putting the presents under the tree until you are there to supervise – especially if he’s going to be allowed to look for his own dog-friendly Christmas treat in a pile.

-Simple when you know-how!
-A few simple precautions and both your dog and your Christmas tree will enjoy a wonderful Christmas.If you liked our article on dog proof Christmas tree then you may like the following#
+Simple when you know how!
+With a few simple precautions, your dog and your Christmas tree will enjoy a wonderful Christmas.
+And a safe Christmas